stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ![](media/image13.png)

-Figure 10 Normalized residuals from beyond-optimal model, with no variance structure (left), and with the best fit variance structure (right).
+**Figure 4.12** Normalized residuals from beyond-optimal model, with no variance structure (left), and with the best fit variance structure (right).